Diagnostic Triage

 Condition Reference Pages

-Every pathway on this page leads to the same principle: finding the answer before treatment.
-Without a confirmed diagnosis, treatment is guesswork.
+Every pathway on this page leads to the same principle: you get the answer before you get the treatment.
+Without a diagnosis, treatment is guesswork.
 With one, it becomes targeted intervention.
-That distinction is the reason this practice exists.
+That is the reason this practice exists.

-Dr. Sang H. Chung, DMD employs a structured diagnostic protocol that includes on-site CBCT imaging, quantitative sensory testing, and diagnosis using the ICOP diagnostic framework and DC/TMD criteria.
-Each evaluation is designed to identify the specific source driving your symptoms — not to treat symptoms in isolation.
+Dr. Sang H. Chung, DMD uses on-site imaging, neurological testing, and internationally validated diagnostic criteria to identify the specific cause of your pain.
+Not to treat symptoms in isolation.
+To find the source.

 If your symptoms do not fit neatly into one category — and for many chronic pain patients, they do not — complete our comprehensive intake questionnaire.
 Your responses will be reviewed by our clinical team to determine the most appropriate diagnostic pathway.